drupke/ifsfit/README.txt

   http://www.sdss.org/dr13/software/idlutils/
 - DRTOOLS, for multicore processing https://github.com/drupke/drtools

+These libraries must be downloaded by the end user and installed in a location that is in the IDL path.

 Note that the IDL Astronomy User's Library ships with some Coyote routines, and IDLUTILS ships with the IDL Astronomy User's Library and MPFIT.
 However, it's not clear how well these libraries keep track of